-Figure 1.11 Sample HED tag
+Figure 1-11.
+Sample HED Tag

-Event tagging by the SANDR team at ARL involves identifying appropriate HED tags for each event, and then adding those tags to a (MS Excel) spreadsheet that contains the numeric events codes as well.
+Event tagging by the SANDR team at ARL involves identifying appropriate HED tags for each event, and then adding those tags to a spreadsheet that contains the numeric events codes as well.
 From that spreadsheet, a tag file is produced by a MATLAB script customized for the events that appear within each study.
 This file contains lookup data for each event, where the text of a tag is associated with the numeric event code.

-Completed tag files can be validated using the online HED Validator, shown in Figure 1.12, to ensure that all of the event tags can be parsed and understood (i.e., are properly formatted), and utilize terminology defined in the selected HED version.
-The URL is http://netdb1.cs.utsa.edu/hed.
+Completed tag files can be validated using the online HED Validator, shown in Figure 1-12, to ensure that all of the event tags can be parsed and understood (i.e., are properly formatted), and utilize terminology defined in the selected HED version.
+The URL is http://netdbl.cs.utsa.edu/hed.
+As an alternative, validation may be accomplished using the MATLAB® function pop_tsvhed.m, included in the suite of HED tagging tools HEDTools-master, authored by Jeremy Cockfield at The University of Texas at Austin.